 Pt.
 Bhimsen Joshi has given this song a different flavour to it.
 The rendition explores an exciting side of the author.
 It depicts his excitement to go back to his home.
 As my friend described it- the Thunderbolt Version.

 2. Kishori Amonkar:

 The rendition performed by Kishori Amonkar is more of a contrast to the previous one- it explores a deeper emotion.
-Moreover, it seems as if this version itself is a manifestation of the writer’s sentiment.
-My mentor has always emphasised the importance of ‘Bhav’ (sentiment) while performing a song.
+Moreover, it seems as if this version itself is a manifestation of the writer’s emotion.
+My mentor has always emphasised the importance of ‘Bhav’ (emotion) while performing a song.
 He says that ‘Bhav’ reflects in the performance and also evokes the emotions of the listeners, and this is what I keenly explored in Kishori Amonkar’s version.

 The sense of her empathy and longing for ‘Maher‘ (Maternal home) can be deeply sensed in this song.
 Each and every word in this version has been stressed on, creates a profound sentimental impact and causes the listener think from not only an emotional but also an intellectual perspective.
 The sense of empathy gets transferred from the performer to the listener.
 See it for yourself!